 As your representative, I have worked and will continue to work with state and local veterans organizations to ensure that at the state level our service members are receiving the resources and support that they deserve.
 In addition, I passed legislation that made it so Utah no longer taxed our veterans' military retirement income, making our state a better place for veterans to live, work, have a second career, and retire.

 The education of the next generation is critical for the continued success of individuals, families, and the state.
 Parents must be empowered in the decision-making process of their children’s education.
 We have so many incredible teachers in Utah.
 We need to allow for more innovation in the classroom and reward success.
 As a legislator I have supported and will continue to support legislative policies that increase funding for education, facilitate innovation in education, empower parents, and put students’ success and learning first.

 and Tax Structure

 Domestic violence is a serious issue for far too many children and families in Utah.
 Since 2000, at least 42% of adult homicides in Utah were domestic violence related.
 Families are at risk and our law enforcement is stretched thin dealing with domestic violence cases.
 As your legislator, I am committed to tackling this issue head on.
-I am bringing together community leaders, local law enforcement, and advocacy organizations to coordinate a community and legislative response heartbreaking reality that is plaguing our communities.
+I am bringing together community leaders, local law enforcement, and advocacy organizations to coordinate a comprehensive, statewide legislative response to address the heartbreaking reality that is plaguing our communities.